How one startup event is calling on the outdoor community in Taos, New Mexico

 But the BOTW isn’t an expert’s only event.
 In fact, it’s an accessible trail challenge for the first timer and an engaging outing for the avid trail runner.

 “It’s exciting to have a shorter trail run get up into the alpine,” said Higdon.
 “This would be a great intro to trail racing.”

-Higdon says fellow co- director Tze Yong, an avid runner and mountain biker, has carried the torch for the event, which pledges its proceeds in the entirety to the New Mexico Wilderness Alliance.
-He then describes Taos as a blooming active community- a place not only for seasonal skiers or runners, but a place of year-round outdoor enthusiasts.
+Higdon says fellow co-director Tze Yong, an avid runner and mountain biker, has carried the torch for the event, which pledges its proceeds in its entirety to the New Mexico Wilderness Alliance.
+He then describes Taos as a blooming active community — a place not only for seasonal skiers or runners, but a place for year-round outdoor enthusiasts.